taroooyan/bg-wiki/Nano-Operation-Manual.md

 It is very difficult to detect radioactive contamination in food or drink.
 Food monitoring is best done by a laboratory scintillation counter with chemically processed samples.
 The Nano’s spot monitoring method of holding nano very close to the food source for at least a one minute provides only a rough indication.-??.

 Although Nano features and parts have their own wiki pages, the sensor gets repeat mention here.
 * The sensor is the 2” pancake GM tube [[LND 7317|http://www.lndinc.com/products/17/]], capable of measurement of alpha- and beta- as well as gamma- radiation (referenced for Cs-137 nuclide check source data efficiency).
 Nano's maximum operating range is to about 350,000cpm, or 1mSv/h (1 millisievert per hour dose rate or 1000µSv/h microsieverts per hour)  (micro sometimes written with u, uSv=µSv).
 (Radiation detection units are mentioned further in this guide, see Calibration, reliability.
 Radiation measurements are averaged, approximate; the more accurate the more complicated??
 “Go learn nuclear physics.”)

 **03. PARTS (NAMES, FUNCTIONS)** [needs diagram] *(Parts list moved to [[Parts and accessories|https://github.com/Safecast/bGeigieNanoKit/wiki/Parts-and-accessories]] page)*

-**04. TOOLS, ACCESSORIES, OPTIONS** *(this section largely to [[Parts and accessories|https://github.com/Safecast/bGeigieNanoKit/wiki/Parts-and-accessories]] page)*
+**04. TOOLS, ACCESSORIES, OPTIONS** *(this section STILL mostly to move to [[Parts and accessories|https://github.com/Safecast/bGeigieNanoKit/wiki/Parts-and-accessories]] page)*

 **The [[Safecast bGeigie Library|https://github.com/Safecast/SafecastBGeigie]]** is the code including the firmware building blocks, such as SD card logger, GPS parser, power management, etc in the form of an Arduino library.